airbnb/hypernova-react/README.md

 ```

 If you want to [render a static page,
-as stripping away the extra attributes can save some bytes](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup), `renderReactStatic` is what you want:
+as stripping away the extra attributes can save some bytes](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup), `renderReactStatic` is what you want.